 Cheap, Cheese – Anything that is considered unfair or overpowered.
 The mating call of the Scrub.

-Chipping, Ticking – In fighting games, blocking an enemy’s attack usually still does a tiny amount of damage to the blocker, which is known as chip damage.
+Chipping, Ticking – In fighting games, blocking an enemy’s special attack usually still does a tiny amount of damage to the blocker, which is known as chip damage.
 In Street Fighter II ‘s heyday, this was often considered Cheap and therefore worthy of beating the user with a bicycle chain.
 Scrubs took their codes of honor seriously in the 1990s.

 Combo – A series of moves performed in a fashion that links them together without pause.
 Typically used in fighting games but can occur in any type of game where moves can be done in quick sequence.